samunemeth/E-paper-Clock/README.md

 **Implement**
   - Multiple WiFi connections. *[More Info](https://randomnerdtutorials.com/esp32-wifimulti/)*
-  - Skip resync if there are no wifi networks.
+  - Skip resync if the wifi times out.
   - More text on update mode.
   - Better fonts, for example *Roboto*.
   - Show wifi strength at last sync.
   - Calibrate the ADC a bit more.
   - Critical battery mode, stop operation.
   - Manual time settings. *(This is hard to do btw.)*
-  - Fix accidental bugs.
+  - Look at "TODO" labeled commets.
   - Clean up `platformio.ini` file.

 **Test**
-  - Test power consumption, and try to minimise it.
   - Test the two different internal oscillators. *[More Info](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-reference/system/system_time.html)*
   - Test if powering off the display is actually worth it.